Slashdot Asks: How Do You Like the New Gmail UI? - Slashdot

 Thankfully we can Go back to classic Gmail for now -- until Google rams it down our throats, whether we want it or not.

-Love the calendar but not the tooltips (Score:1)
+Love the calendar but not the tooltips (Score:2)

 I think it's great having the option to always have the calendar up within the Gmail screen.
 It's something I've wanted for a long time.